 Exmo is a British cryptocurrency exchange.
 United Kingdom is the country which without a doubt has the most cryptocurrency exchanges in the world.
 At least that we know of.
 A non-exhaustive list of exchanges from the UK (in addition to this one) includes CEX.io, CoinEgg, Livecoin, DSX, LocalTrade, Bittylicious (funny name by the way), CoinMate, Indacoin, MixCoins, Paybis, Vaultoro, Instant Bitex and eToro.

 The Trades Mode, on the other hand, is for those who want to buy or sell cryptocurrency/fiat currency and have experience in trading on similar platforms.
-The users of the Trades Mode are likely very interested in trading as well as in the additional tools for in-depth trading.
+The users of the Trades Mode are likely very interested in trading as well as in the additional tools for in-depth trading (see picture of trading view in Trades Mode below).
 Therefore, every user can choose the trading mode which best suits them.

 This coin exchange not list US-investors as prohibited from trading, but US-investors should do their own independent assessment of any problems arising from their residency or citizenship.